RavSS/HAVK/README.md

 There are a few mandatory software requirements:
 1. GNAT Community.
 GCC can compile Ada, and the package contains the GNAT Project Manager tools.
-There's a script inside the "ext" folder which you can utilize.
+There's a script inside the "ext" folder which you can utilize to obtain GNAT Community 2019.
 2. GNU Make.
 This is pretty obvious.
 3. GNU-EFI.
 The bootloader I created uses UEFI to boot HAVK, not BIOS.
 4. GNU Mtools & GNU Parted.
 Used for creating a hard drive image.
+5. NASM.
+All x86(-64) assembly is assembled with this assembler.

 Clone this repository, install those requirements, and enter `make` to create a hard drive image inside "build" called "HAVK.img".
 Then, simply `dd` it to a USB flash drive or install QEMU (`qemu-x86-64`) to emulate HAVK in a VM by performing `make qemu`.

+Note that HAVK can only be (easily) compiled on GNU/Linux.
+The Windows version of GNAT Community 2019 unfortunately lacks x86-64 ELF support for its linker, as it was not compiled with emulation for it.

 ### Hardware requirements
-There's two hardware requirements, but they are both critical right now:
+There's three hardware requirements, but they are both critical right now:
+1. An x86-64 system that has a display, a monitor, and boots using UEFI.
-1. UEFI firmware that isn't bugged and acts according to the specification.
+2. UEFI firmware that isn't bugged and acts according to the specification.
-2. A PS/2 controller that is emulated by the system properly, as a USB controller would take forever to program (see the GNU Hurd microkernel).
+3. A PS/2 controller that is emulated by the system properly, as a USB controller would take forever to program (see the GNU Hurd microkernel).

 Having a serial port (COM1, preferably) on your hardware would help in